How to Prevent Road Rage: 8 Tips to Stay Zen While Stuck in Traffic

 Sometimes a good stretch is just what you need.
 Car yoga is a great way to find peace and tranquility on the road, as long as you’re not actively driving.
 One simple yet satisfying stretch you can do while you’re at a complete stop is a hand stretch.
 Reach your arms over the steering wheel and flex your hands, spreading your fingers.
 Hold for a few seconds, then stretch your wrists.
 Then, work through each of your fingers, bending them backward and forward to release tension.
 Don’t forget to breathe.

-7. Remember That You’re in Control
+7. Remember that you’re in control.

-Why let another driver who you don’t know and will likely never see again affect your mood?
+Why let another driver whom you don’t know and will likely never see again affect your mood?
 No matter how frustrating another driver’s actions may be, only you are responsible for how you react.

 That said, if you do something that makes you feel like you’re not in control or another driver does something that makes you feel unsafe, pull over to a safe place to collect yourself.
 Safety is paramount, and being stressed out could affect your driving.

-8. Change Your Perspective
+8. Change your perspective.

-What purpose do anger and frustration serve while you’re gridlocked?
+What purpose does anger serve while you’re gridlocked?
 Soaring into a fit of road rage isn’t going to help you reach your destination any faster.
 Have you ever heard the saying that it’s not about what happens to you, but how you react to it?
 Instead of working yourself into a frenzy, assess your perspective.
 What can you change about your attitude to dial back the stress?